gayverjr/opencap/examples/pyopencap/openmolcas/README.md

 # PyOpenCAP Molcas examples
-The following examples run CAP/(X)MS-CASPT2 calculations on the ${}^2\Pi_g$ shape resonance of $N_2^-$.
+The following examples run CAP/(X)MS-CASPT2 calculations on the pi* shape resonance of N2-.
 The basis set is aug-cc-pvtz + a set of even tempered 3s3p3d diffuse basis functions placed on a ghost atom in the center of the molecule.

 ## Scripts